incongruousm/blog/_posts/2015-10-02-google-login-and-owin.md

 In my adventures trying to get to grips with OWIN and WebAPI my next step was to look at how I can use Google as an external OAUTH login provider.
 My simple app will use Google as its sole form of login so I wanted to fire up my [LINQPad OWIN template]({% post_url 2015-09-25-owin-webapi-linqpad %}) and flesh out the extra steps required to prove a Google login.

-Starting out with my temple there's a couple of additional NuGet packages we're going to need.
+Starting out with my template there's a couple of additional NuGet packages we're going to need.

 ```
 Microsoft.Owin.Security.Cookies